St. Louis Stallions: Departure

 A major problem with St. Louis was that their fixed-roof and fully covered domed stadium was built at a time when retractable and translucent roofs, which the latter allowed generous daylight dissipation through the roof material, were becoming the norm.
 The lighting within the stadium was also noted as 'warehouse-like' and unable to light the field properly, and the darker blue and gold shades the Rams adopted for their logo and uniforms in the early 2000s exacerbated the situation further.
 Because of its dual use as an extension of the America's Center convention center, the field continued to use AstroTurf, a long-outdated brand of artificial turf that was used primarily for its ability to be easily moved and rolled up into storage, even after its most recent renovations (most other stadiums had already gone to permanent FieldTurf or similar installations by this point; it was eventually converted to an AstroTurf-branded surface that more resembled FieldTurf, though this dark surface only increased the dreary feel of the stadium).
 By the early 2010s, the dome was consistently considered one of the worst stadiums in the NFL.
 On January 12, 2016, the NFL approved a request by Rams owner Stan Kroenke to move the Rams back to the Greater Los Angeles area and returned to play at the Los Angeles Memorial Coliseum.
 The Rams opened and began playing at SoFi Stadium in Inglewood, California in 2020.
-The team's move left St. Louis without a team and no realistic prospects of gaining one in the immediate future, barring future expansion or relocation.
+The team's move left St. Louis without an NFL team and no realistic prospects of gaining one in the immediate future, barring future expansion or relocation.
+(The city managed to receive a spring league team when the revived XFL established the St. Louis BattleHawks, who currently play in the UFL and play their home games in the Rams' former home.)